Siquijor may be famous for mysticism, but it’s not the only Philippine island where you’ll hear stories of black magic and the supernatural.

 Instructions for use: Fill up the bottle with your favorite perfume or cologne.
 When you mix it with perfume and use it as your daily scent, the “magic” will supposedly start taking effect.

 And just in case you’re not paying attention to my text: THE LOVE POTION IS NOT MINE.
 I bought it for a friend who asked for it.
 I don’t believe in love potions.
 I think it’s just a novelty like a mood ring that changes color depending on the wearer’s temperature and doesn’t actually read moods.
 It’s like a fortune cookie—fun to read but don’t gamble your life on it.

 I gave the bottle to Sophia and told her what the saleslady from Siquijor told me.
 “I should at least get a date from this!” she joked.
 She filled up the bottle with her favorite scent, and used it daily for a week.

 She was going through a tough time at work, so it was the perfect opportunity to put the potion to the test.
 After one week, she told me…

 “Things got worse!”
 Oh dear.
 Her work problems seemed to be getting worse, including her personal conflicts.
 Of course, let’s not fall into false dichotomy or non sequitur reasoning.
 Buying a fortune plant will not make you a millionaire overnight.
 A lucky charm will not automatically ward off bad luck.
 My nightmare isn’t the fault of my dream catcher that did not work.
 You get the drift.

-But one week might be too early to see results.
-I’ll keep you posted in the comments section after a few more weeks—just for fun!
+But if you want to keep the innocent fun going, Sophia will keep you posted in the comments section after a few more weeks.